needle-tools/needle-engine-support/documentation/faq.md

 To check the format of your drives, you can:
 1. Open "System Information" (either <kbd>Windows key</kbd> and type "System Information" or enter `msinfo32` in cmd <kbd>Windows + R</kbd>)
 2. Select "Components > Storage > Drives"
 3. There, you can see all drives and their formatting listed.
-Put your projects on a drive that is NTFS-formatted.
+Put your projects on a drive that is NTFS formatted.

 ## Still have questions? 😱
 [Ask in our friendly discord community](https://discord.needle.tools)